BlackRock Investment Institute, Portfolio Research, Vice President

 - You will use a range of analytical and quantitative methodologies to drive the development and thinking behind BlackRock's

-- Portfolio construction investment frameworks , for example how to mix alpha-seeking and indexing solutions in a portfolio, or how to account for asset illiquidity
+- Multi-asset portfolio construction investment frameworks , for example how to mix alpha-seeking and indexing solutions in a portfolio, or how to account for asset illiquidity

-- You will be responsible for assisting in the production and communication of our core portfolio construction intellectual property research, both with BlackRock's investment teams and to BlackRock's clients
+- You will be responsible for assisting in the production and communication of our core portfolio construction intellectual property research, both internally with BlackRock's investment teams and externally to BlackRock's clients

 Knowledge / Experience:

-- Ideally an PhD degree in a quantitative field (e.g. economics, econometrics, finance, engineering, physics, or mathematics)
+- A minimum of a BSc/MSc in a quantitative field (e.g. economics, statistics, finance, engineering, physics, or mathematics).
+PhD highly desirable.

 BlackRock is proud to be an Equal Opportunity and Affirmative Action Employer.
 We evaluate qualified applicants without regard to race, color, national origin, religion, sex, sexual orientation, gender identity, disability, protected veteran status, and other statuses protected by law.